rguan72/codenames/README.md

 # Codenames

-The basic structure of this project was baesd on boilerplate to build a full stack web application using React, Node.js, Express and Webpack.
+Basic structure of this project was based on boilerplate to build a full stack web application using React, Node.js, Express and Webpack.
 It is also configured with webpack-dev-server, eslint, prettier and babel.
 Full credit for boilerplate and documentation goes to https://github.com/crsandeep.

 - [simple-react-full-stack](#simple-react-full-stack)
   - [Introduction](#introduction)